dabamos/dmpack/README.md

 * Linux or FreeBSD operating system
 * 64-bit platform (x86-64, AArch64)
-* Fortran 2018 and ANSI C compiler
+* Fortran 2018 and ANSI C compiler (GCC, Intel oneAPI)

 Third-party dependencies have to be present to build and run the software of this package: